-- 1. Greenhouse Gas (GHG Emissions): - Companies deriving any revenues from intensive farming are excluded. - 2.
-Biodiversity - Part of Environment Controversy Risk Assessment "Protection of biodiversity". - 3.
-Water - Part of Environment Controversy Risk Assessment "Water". - 4.
-Waste - Part of Environment Controversy Risk Assessment "Pollution prevention" and "Local Pollution". - 5.
-Social and employee, respect for human rights, anti-corruption and anti-bribery matters - ESG Data Provider provides norms-based screening covering controversial practices that have adverse impacts on society and the environment in line with established expectations for Responsible Business Conduct as set forth in the core normative framework consisting of the Principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights, all of which are embedded in the Sustainable Development Goals. - Part of Human Rights Controversy Assessment and Business Behavior Controversy Assessment. - Controversial weapons screenings are performed whereby companies with any exposure to anti-personnel mines, cluster munitions or other controversial weapons are excluded from the index.
+- 1. Greenhouse Gas (GHG Emissions): - Part of Norm-based research on environmental protection "Failure to mitigate climate change impacts", activity-based exclusion of companies deriving revenue from thermal coal mining and oil sands. - 2.
+Biodiversity - Part of Norm-based research on environmental protection "Failure to prevent depletion of biodiversity" and "Failure to prevent deforestation / illegal logging". - Water - Part of Norm-based research on environmental protection "Failure to prevent depletion of biodiversity", "Failure to prevent water pollution" and "Failure to prevent oil spill". - Waste - 5.
+Part of Norm-based research on environmental protection "Poor waste management", "Poor nuclear safety", "Failure to prevent pollution" and "Failure to mitigate the production / distribution of hazardous substances".
+Social and employee, respect for human rights, anti-corruption and anti-bribery matters - Norm-based screening covers controversial practices that have adverse impacts on society and the environment in line with established expectations for Responsible Business Conduct as set forth in the core normative framework consisting of the Principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights, all of which are embedded in the Sustainable Development Goals. - Part of Norm-based research on Human Rights, including "Failure to conduct human rights due diligence" and "Failure to provide equal pay for work of equal value"

+Controversial weapons screenings are performed whereby companies with a RED exposure score in anti-personnel mines, biological and chemical weapons, cluster munitions, depleted uranium, and nuclear weapons are excluded from the index.